Mark Wassouf

 Mark is a leading barrister practising in commercial litigation, international commercial and investment treaty arbitration, and public international law.
 He has substantial experience of both court and arbitration advocacy and accepts appointments as arbitrator.

-Mark regularly appears as sole or junior counsel in high-value and complex commercial disputes in the English courts and before arbitral tribunals.
-He is regularly instructed on claims in a broad range of sectors, including in financial services, energy, commodities, infrastructure and corporate M&A. He is particularly widely sought-after for his expertise in arbitration and public international law and has a great deal of experience acting on arbitration and public international law-related matters in the English courts, including on enforcement proceedings and the full range of applications under the Arbitration Act 1996.
+Mark regularly appears as lead counsel, or as part of a counsel team, in high-value and complex commercial disputes in the English courts and before arbitral tribunals.
+He is regularly instructed on claims in a broad range of sectors, including in financial services, energy, commodities, infrastructure and corporate M&A.

 Further information about Mark’s practice and recent experience is set out under the tabs below.